Failure of the Brauer-Manin principle for a simply connected fourfold over a global function field, via orbifold Mordell: Geometric height bounds in a generalised logarithmic setting

 We will see in this step that the surface $\what{Y}$ carries a generalised foliation, to which almost all liftings $\what{Γ}$ are tangent.
 The arguments are similar in spirit to those of Section~\ref{ssec:x1} above.
 The existence of the foliation comes out of the following claim.

 \begin{claim} There exists a saturated, invertible sheaf $\what{ℱ} ⊊ β^*𝒜$ such that the composed map

-vanishes, up to reparametrisation for almost all $Y$-degenerate $\cC$-integral points $γ$ that are liftable to $\wtilde{Y}$. \end{claim} \begin{proof}[Proof of Claim~\ref{claim:iop}] The construction depends on the question whether the restricted morphism $π|_Y : Y → X$ is separable or not.
+vanishes, up to reparametrisation for almost all $Y$-degenerate $\cC$-integral points $γ$ that are liftable to $\wtilde{Y}$. \end{claim} \begin{proof}[Proof of Claim~\ref{claim:iop}] The construction depends on whether the restricted morphism $π|_Y : Y → X$ is separable or not.